 Many companies trying to leverage social media start by posting their products and promotional posts, instead of understanding that social media is about building relationships first.
 So focus more on what the customers needs and build relationships instead of posting random things.

-Unlike many other ecommerce sites, SporthorseRX does it in a totally new level.
+Unlike many other ecommerce sites, SporthorseRX does it on a totally new level.
 They record videos and educate their clients.
 Their engagement on social media is amazingly high.

 You can also support your clients by giving comprehensive replies to their questions about your products.
-By doing so, you can demonstrate the fact that you really care about your customers needs and are open to constructive criticism.
-You can do do that not only on the main social media platforms but also on own site as Plant Delights Nursery does it.
+By doing so, you can demonstrate that you care about your customers’ needs and are open to constructive criticism.
+You can do that not only on the main social media platforms but also on own site as Plant Delights Nursery does it.